 Getting your HDB for the first time can be quite an experience.
 From applying for your unit to getting your house keys, there seem to be an endless amount of information to read up on.
-To top it off, a HDB flat is one of the big ticket purchase for many and everyone is trying to make more informed decision to save some bucks.
+To top it off, an HDB flat is one of the big-ticket purchase for many and everyone is trying to make more informed decision to save some bucks.

-Making informed decision is rather brain draining.
-To save you from all the hassle, we summarise the differences between a Bank Loan and a HDB Loan into 5 minutes walk in the park.
+To save you from all the hassle, we summarise the differences between a Bank Loan and an HDB Loan into 5 minutes walk in the park.

 |Interest Rate||Currently 2.6%|

 ( 0.1% above the CPF Ordinary Account interest rate.)

 |Currently 1.3% - 2.4%

 (Depends on the bank and benchmark, interest rates fluctuates)